Skip to content

 Update Device Name

 Each device must have a unique name.
-This name is used in Home Assistant and to access the internal device web server:
+This name is used in Home Assistant and for accessing the internal device web server:

 esphome: